rhsimplex/rhsimplex.github.io/source/_posts/sagemaker-vs-vertex.md

 ENTRYPOINT ["python", "train.py"]
 ```

 That way, arguments (hyperparameters) you pass to the container are passed to the script directly.
 VertexAI does this by default.
-I've since learned that Sagemaker [can also do this](https://github.com/aws/sagemaker-training-toolkit), but at wasn't obvious to me from the documentation (we'll discuss the docs in a bit).
+I've since learned that Sagemaker [can also do this](https://github.com/aws/sagemaker-training-toolkit), but that wasn't initially obvious to me from the sprawling documentation.
 By default, Sagemaker drops a `hyperparameters.json` into your container while sending its own arguments to the container.
 So if you don't want to add another dependency to your build, you might have to add something like this before your `train.py` script:

 ```python